flipperdevices/flipperzero-firmware/README.md

 * 2023-04-11
   * More usable/unusable sources
   * Rad unit has been added
+  * Code refactoring by replacing old mutex call by new method

 * 2023-03-01
   * Usable/unusable sources have been added